 Why was there a change to the Priority Points System?

 Beginning with the 2019 football season, the Priority Points System provides a new strategy to recognize contributions to the university’s success that are not solely related to philanthropy.
-After gathering feedback from the previous Seat Selection Process, our goal is to create a more simplified and inclusive system while allowing us to respond to the new tax law changes, enacted through the Tax Cuts and Jobs Act of 2017, that have impacted Buckeye Club, President’s Club and premium seat holders.
-We have retained President’s Club benefits, rewarded alumni and long-time season ticket holders and are recognizing required payments by Athletics donors.
+After gathering feedback from the previous Seat Selection Process, our goal is to create a more simplified and inclusive system while allowing us to respond to the new tax law changes, enacted through the Tax Cuts and Jobs Act of 2017, that have impacted Buckeye Club and premium seat holders.
+We have rewarded alumni and long-time season ticket holders and are recognizing required payments by Athletics donors.

-When is the deadline to make a gift or payment to receive points for the 2019 season?
+When is the deadline to make a gift or payment to receive points?

-The deadline to make a gift or Athletics payment to receive points will be December 31, 2018.
-The deadline to receive points will remain December 31 of each year.
+The deadline to make a gift or Athletics payment to receive points will be March 1 of each year.